 However, credit growth has remained elevated and there is little evidence that companies are using windfall earnings this year to significantly reduce massive debt burdens.

-Indeed, consultancy China Beige Book International (CBB) cautioned in its latest report about the prevailing market view that China's economic growth has so far been resilient to government policy tightening, arguing that it has yet to really kick in.
+Indeed, consultancy China Beige Book International (CBB) cautioned about the prevailing market view that China's economic growth has so far been resilient to government policy tightening, arguing that it has yet to really kick in.

 "The mistake is that deleveraging hasn't gotten off the ground," said CBB, which surveys thousands of firms quarterly.
 "If 2018 sees actual tightening, it will be far more traumatic to firms than most analysts realize."

 S&P downgraded China's sovereign rating in September, saying its attempts to reduce debt risks are not working as quickly as expected and credit is still expanding too fast.

 The International Monetary Fund warned this year that China's credit growth was on a "dangerous trajectory" and called for "decisive action", while the Bank for International Settlements said in late 2016 that excessive debt growth was signaling a banking crisis in the next three years.

 The PBOC has been steadily moving to contain financial system risks, while reiterating that it will maintain prudent and neutral monetary policy and continue with interest rate reform.

 Governor Zhou, in the statement posted on Saturday, said positive progress has been achieved in economic transformation.

 Analysts at Societe General believe the PBOC took pre-emptive action in recent weeks to offset strains from further tightening measures planned for next year.